ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-8-2.md

-Chapter 8: Maintaining Physical and Mental Well-Being: Strategies for Managing Stress and Burnout
+Strategies for Managing Stress and Burnout
 =================================================================================================

 Maintaining physical and mental well-being is essential for entrepreneurs looking to weather setbacks and challenges.
 In this chapter, we will explore strategies for managing stress and burnout.